-The following are taxable machinery, equipment or goods used in the mining industry.
+The following are taxable machinery, equipment or other goods used in the oil and gas industry.

-- Boats, trains and non-turbine aircraft. - Buildings, furnishings, camp equipment or machinery or equipment related to the use of a building as a building. - Construction materials, including timber poles used as supports in the mine shaft. - General, administrative and office machinery or equipment and supplies, such as desks, phones, computers, photocopiers and fax machines. - Machinery or equipment (e.g. pallets) that is used to move material inputs or finished products outside the qualifying part of a mine site. - Machinery or equipment obtained for use in: - site preparation, - the construction of buildings, or - the construction or maintenance of roads, other than machinery or equipment: - o obtained for use in the construction or maintenance of roads within the qualifying part of a mine site, or - exempt under the exemptions for PM&E for use in the exploration for minerals or development of mines, or for extraction or processing of minerals. - Machinery or equipment used to generate heat, such as a boiler. - Machinery or equipment used to repair, maintain or service exempt PM&E. - Portable or mobile generators and alternators (other than specified exempt generators and alternators for use in the exploration for minerals or development of mines).
-This includes stand-by and electric generators and alternators and drive motors for them. - Scaffolding, walkways, catwalks and similar structures, unless these items are an integral part of exempt PM&E, and are sold or leased as part of exempt PM&E. - Software, other than software used primarily to operate, control or monitor certain PM&E (see the section above, PM&E and Software Used to Operate, Control or Monitor Exempt PM&E). - Telecommunication equipment, such as satellite equipment, cell phones and radio antennas. - Vehicles designed for public highway use (other than bulldozers, backhoes and excavators for use in the exploration for minerals or development of mines), such as transport trucks, and ATVs.
+- Boats, trains and non-turbine aircraft. - Buildings, furnishings, camp equipment or machinery or equipment related to the use of a building as a building (other than shelters that are exempt under the PM&E exemption for PM&E obtained for use in the exploration, discovery or development of petroleum or natural gas). - General, administrative and office machinery or equipment and supplies, such as desks, phones, computers, photocopiers and fax machines. - Machinery or equipment obtained for use in: - the construction of buildings, - the construction or maintenance of roads, or - site preparation (other than machinery or equipment exempt as PM&E obtained for use in the exploration, discovery or development of petroleum or natural gas). - Machinery or equipment used to generate heat, such as a boiler. - Machinery or equipment used to repair, maintain or service exempt PM&E. - Portable or mobile generators and alternators (other than specified exempt generators located at a well site).
+This includes stand-by and electric generators and alternators and drive motors for them. - Scaffolding, walkways, catwalks and similar structures, unless these items are an integral part of exempt PM&E, and are sold or leased as part of exempt PM&E. - Software, other than software used primarily to operate, control or monitor certain PM&E (see the section above, PM&E and Software Used to Operate, Control or Monitor Exempt PM&E). - Storage tanks, including terminal or refinery storage tanks, and fuel storage tanks. - Telecommunication equipment, such as satellite equipment, cell phones and radio antennas. - Vehicles designed for public highway use, such as: - transport trucks and ATVs, and - automotive units on which well servicing equipment or cementing and fracturing equipment (e.g. mobile welders) is mounted, but not a truck-mounted service rig.